anhadarora/Svaha/Svaha - Update Log.md

 ## Building Download Screen and Backend

+**Brief note about why go for UI first approach, instead of CLI or Jupyter Notebook if the goal was getting to proof of concept ASAP:**

+1. CLI has no organisation.
+I would lose the time I supposedly saved from ignoring the UI and spent it on keeping track of haphazardly created files and downloads and script versios.
+2. Jupyter Notebook is too slow with neural networks.
+Jupyter doesn't use all available compute power like a terminal level script does.

+**Tasks:**

 1. Shifted login logic to the User Screen.
 2. Added dock for navigation between Downloader, Trainer, and Backtester Screens.
 3. Complete UI implemented